CodingEZ/Automated-Garden/README.md

 ```from Image import ImageControl```
 ```imgControl = ImageControl.Controller()```
-Creating a new instance of the Controller will immediately create three objects, a Drawer, an Editor, and a GripPipeline.
-The Drawer handles all drawing and outline functions with matplotlib.
+Creating a new instance of the Controller will immediately create two objects, a Drawer and an Editor.
+The Drawer handles all drawing and outline functions with opencv.
 The Editor creates different thresholds for image processing, and calls the Grip pipeline object for filtering.

 ```imgControl.image_grab()```